codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 An **annual** subscription with **20% discount** is **$5,750/year**.
 Additional concurrencies are **$1,920/year**.

 The Professional Plus plan can only be paid for with credit card.
-If you require annual invoicing please refer to the Enterprise plan below.
+If you require annual invoicing, please refer to the Enterprise plan below.

 If you would like to upgrade to a Professional Plus plan, please contact us [here](https://codemagic.io/contact/).